Self-Assembly of Colloidal Structures in Living Liquid Crystals

 Find out more: http://www.lboro.ac.uk/study/postgraduate/supporting-you/research/

 Entry requirements Applicants should have, or expect to achieve, at least a 2:1 Honours degree (or equivalent) in Physics, Applied Mathematics or a related subject.
-A relevant Master’s degree and/or experience in one or more of the following will be an advantage: Statistical physics and thermodynamics, classical field theory, hydrodynamics, nucleation theory, condensed matter physics, non-equilibrium systems, stochastic processes, molecular dynamics simulations, programming with C.
+A relevant Master’s degree and/or experience in one or more of the following will be an advantage: Biophysics, statistical physics, classical field theory, hydrodynamics, soft condensed matter physics and non-equilibrium dynamics.
+Experience with numerical simulations and programming are assets.

-How to apply Applications should be made online at http://www.lboro.ac.uk/study/apply/research/.
+How to apply All applications should be made online at http://www.lboro.ac.uk/study/apply/research/.
 Under programme name ‘Mathematical Sciences’.

-The 3-year studentship provides a tax-free stipend of £14,777 (2018 rate) per annum (in line with the standard research council rates) for the duration of the studentship plus tuition fees at the UK/EU rate.
-International (non-EU) students may apply however the total value of the studentship will be used towards the cost of the International tuition fee in the first instance.
+The ERC-funded 3-year studentship provides a tax-free stipend of £15,009 per annum (in line with the standard research council rates) for the duration of the studentship plus tuition fees at the UK/EU rate.
+Due to funding restrictions, this is only available to those who are eligible to pay UK/EU fees.